Skip to content

 }

-We check this works by using parse_text():
+We can check this works by using parse_text():

 text <- "